claymens/linznetz/README.md

 3. Search for **Linz Netz Grid** and select it
 4. Optionally add **Linz Netz Community** as a second source or Solar source.
 5. Save — historical data appears immediately

+> **Note:** HA will show a warning that `sensor.linz_netz_*` entities are unavailable.
+This is expected — the SQL sensors cannot read the file because `power_data.db` is not on the machine running HA.
+The Energy Dashboard data comes entirely from the statistics import and is unaffected by this warning.

 ## License